-This document describes how to adjust the configuration of a node pool via the TKE console, including adjusting the global node pool configurations, configurations of the node pool, and the number of nodes in the node pool and enabling or disabling auto scaling, and setting removal protection for a node.
+This document describes how to adjust the configuration of a node pool through the TKE console, including adjusting the global node pool configurations, configurations of the node pool, and the number of nodes in the node pool, enabling/disabling auto scaling, and setting removal protection for a node.

 - In the “Set Cluster Scaling Global Configuration” window, specify the configuration settings according to the following descriptions.